kontena/docs/using-kontena/master.md

 # Kontena Platform Master

-> Note!
-This documentation is mostly targeted for people running custom Kontena Platform deployments.
-People using Kontena Cloud with hosted Kontena Platforms may skip most parts of this documentation since it is not relevant (or applicable).

 The [Kontena Platform Master](../using-kontena/README.md#kontena-platform-master) is a machine (or number of machines in high-availability setup) that provides the management API for using Kontena.

 In this chapter, we'll discover how to manage, operate and monitor custom Kontena Platform Master: